 First, understand that even the financial experts passionately disagree.
 While some advisors will sing the praises of annuities over IRAs, others have strong words against them.
 Well-known financial adviser Ken Fisher famously said, “I would rather die and go to hell before I sold an annuity.”

-In general, the closer you are to retirement, the more you’re interested in protecting your assets.
-An annuity might be more appropriate for the person or family who doesn’t have a lot of working years left.
+In general, the closer one is to retirement, the more interested that person becomes in protecting their assets.
+An annuity might be more appropriate for the person or family with fewer working years left.

-You might pick an IRA or an annuity but there’s no reason you can’t hold both—especially if you maxed out your contributions in other tax-advantaged retirement accounts.
+You might pick an IRA over an annuity, or the other way around, but there’s no reason you can’t hold both—especially if you've maxed out your contributions in other tax-advantaged retirement accounts.